Despair-Games/poketernity-locales/.github/pull_request_template.md

 - **If the PR also updates or removes key(s), please refer below to the process for these cases instead**
 - If not, this locale PR can be merged at any time as long as it has been approved
-- The main PR can then update the submodule by running the command `git submodule update --remote --recursive --force` and committing the change
+- The main PR can then update the submodule by running the command `npm run update-locales:remote` and committing the change

 </details>